Anish24-tech/demo/README.md

 My mother is a house wife.
 MY brother is working at CTS Cognizant Techinical Solution.(IT Employee) thats all about my family.
+My Role Model: I want to become like Virat kohli because he is the cricket king. like that way i want to become a Coding and It not like a king but to best at work and also as a leader.(simple).